turboflakes/crunch/README.md

 # `crunch` will try to fetch the stashes from the endpoint predefined here before triggering the respective payouts
 # Please have a look at the file '.remote.stashes.example' as an example
 CRUNCH_STASHES_URL=https://raw.githubusercontent.com/turboflakes/crunch/main/.remote.stashes.example
 #
-# [CRUNCH_POOL_IDS] Additionally the list of stashes could be defined from a single or more Nomination Pool Ids.
-# `crunch` will try to fetch the nominees of the respective pool id predefined here before triggering the respective payouts
-CRUNCH_POOL_IDS=10,15
-#
-# [CRUNCH_POOL_MEMBERS_COMPOUND_ENABLED] This allows 'crunch' to compound rewards for every member that belongs to the pools
-# previously selected by CRUNCH_POOL_IDS.
-Note that members have to have their permissions set as PermissionlessCompound or PermissionlessAll.
-#CRUNCH_POOL_MEMBERS_COMPOUND_ENABLED=true
-#
 # [CRUNCH_SUBSTRATE_WS_URL] Substrate websocket endpoint for which 'crunch' will try to
 # connect. (e.g. wss://kusama-rpc.polkadot.io) (NOTE: substrate_ws_url takes precedence